fdac/syllabus/README.md

 ### [Oct 22 recording](http://utk-eecs.podcast.323link.com/episodes/a/au/audris/167/Audris_Mockus_Videos__167.h264.flash.mp4)
 * TODO for Oct 24
- - Complete running the extraction for pullrequests (Project2b)
+ - Complete running the extraction for pullrequests (Project2b) Please note that /?paglen=100 nees to be changed to /?paglen=50 (Thanks cdaffron!)
  - Calculate an example measure of influence (Project2c)
  - Try commands to get commits directly from the repository as suggested in fdac/Project2